TomaszWoloszyn983/shopping-list-application/README.md

 ## **About Page**

-Contains information about the application, contact information and copyrights.
+This Page contains information about the application, contact information and copyrights.

 ![About Page](documentation/images/components/about_page.jpg)

 ## **List Class:**
-List class contains attributes such as: name and create_date, also it contains a variable of type slug.
+The List class contains attributes such as: name and create_date, also it contains a variable of type slug.
 ```python
     class List(models.Model):
         list_owner = models.ForeignKey(User, on_delete=models.CASCADE)